Top SRS Investment Options to Grow Your Retirement Savings

 Syfe Income+ is a unique offering that brings you PIMCO’s best-in-class fixed income strategies.
 And now, you can invest in Income+ using your SRS money.

-PIMCO is one of the largest investment management firms in the world, renowned for its fixed income strategies, with US$2 trillion in assets under management.
+PIMCO is one of the largest investment management firms in the world, renowned for its fixed income strategies, with over US$2.2 trillion in assets under management (as of Sept 2025).
 They manage money for central banks, sovereign wealth funds, and pension funds.
 Through Income+, you can gain access to PIMCO’s institutional share class funds, typically at a fraction of the cost of standard retail funds.

-In addition to lower fees, Syfe Income+ has delivered impressive returns to investors.
-As of the end of November, Income+ Preserve and Enhance gained +4.4% and +7.2% YTD respectively.
-In comparison, the broad investment-grade corporate credit market delivered just 2.4% YTD.
+In addition to lower fees, Syfe Income+ has delivered steady returns on top of regular dividends to investors.
+As of September 2025, Income+ Preserve and Enhance gained +5.01% and +6.14% YTD respectively.
+In comparison, the Bloomberg Global Aggregate Credit Index (SGD-hedged) delivered just 2.33% YTD.

 This significant outperformance highlights the value of Syfe’s strategy, which leverages PIMCO’s renowned active management expertise to navigate market volatility and generate strong returns for investors.
 Get deeper insights into Income+’s latest allocation and performance here.